Xilinx/VMC_Help/AIE/Window_Function_Stream/README.md

 the utility to apply a windowing (scaling) function such as Hamming to a frame of input Stream data samples.

-The Windowing utility block is only expected to work with FFTs, which only allow 2^n inputs/output ports.
+The Windowing utility block is only expected to work with FFTs which only allow 2^n input/output ports.

 ## Parameters

-#### Input/Output Data Type
+#### Input/Output data type

-Describes the type of individual data samples input/output of the dynamic point FFT.
+Describes the type of individual data samples input/output of the FFT.
 It can be cint16, cint32, and cfloat types.

-#### Filter coefficients data type
+#### Function coefficient data type
 Describes the type of individual coefficients of the filter taps.
 It should be one of int16, int32, or float and must also satisfy the following rules: